Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 Example Linux version: CentOS Linux release 7.8.2003 (Core)

-Collecting all Alibaba Cloud billing data through a single server.
+Collect all Alibaba Cloud billing cost data through a single server.

 Prerequisites¶